-There are around 1.5 million commercial buildings in the UK that account for one-third of emissions, making reducing their carbon emission a top priority for the UK to meet its 2050 net-zero target and carbon budgets (UK Heat and Buildings Strategy 2021).
+According to Elemental, there are around 1.5 million commercial buildings in the UK that account for one-third of emissions, making reducing their carbon emission a top priority for the UK to meet its 2050 net-zero target and carbon budgets (UK Heat and Buildings Strategy 2021).
 Heating and Ventilation (HVAC) accounts for 40% of the energy use in commercial buildings (environment.gov.au).

 Smart building automation is recognised as a key enabling technology for tackling the energy waste in buildings (UK Heat and Buildings Strategy 2021).
 Detailed and real-time monitoring of the occupancy status is the corner stone of building automation services.
 DIREK provide a scalable and cost-effective solution for accurate, privacy aware monitoring of building utilisation.

 DIREK has deployed SIMS at Hilson Moran’s (HM) offices in London and Farnborough, with an overall 5,300 Sq.ft. area covered for occupancy monitoring.

 Before SIMS deployment, HM created an occupancy baseline based on building design assumptions.
 The baseline is used to validate the impact of using SIMS for managing the ventilation system.
 SIMS offers a dashboard analytics panel that shows real-time information about the occupancy level and activity of the occupants inside the building and users can export daily, weekly and monthly reports.

 The primary objectives of this study were as follows: